 - deploying robust, "99% invisible" computational environments so learners can start quickly (i.e., without painful software installation or configuration);

 - accessing data smoothly (especially when balancing privacy/security concerns with teaching goals); and

 - managing notebook versions for collaborating instructors.

-While tooling is critical for designing & maintaining content, I'll steadfastly reinforce my central priority: getting tools out of the way for learners so they can focus on building the knowledge and skills they need to solve their own problems.
+While tooling is critical for designing & maintaining content, I'll steadfastly reinforce my central priority: getting tools out of the way.
+Ideally, learners should focus on building the knowledge and skills they need to solve their own problems.
 By design, Jupyter notebooks enable immediate learner feedback.
 That is, learners can modify code interactively to improve their internal mental models of what's going on and do so autonomously—this is ultimately what I want when teaching.

 Finally, I'll discuss pedagogical considerations unrelated to Jupyter itself that play a large role in designing for the goals and culture appropriate to the audience (e.g., academic vs. corporate vs. government).
 These logistical choices invariably get entangled with planning & execution: synchronous (live, instructor-led) delivery vs. asynchronous (recorded), remote instruction vs. in-person, spaced vs. contiguous delivery, full-length college/university courses (i.e., measured in semesters or quarters) vs. condensed workshops/bootcamps (i.e., measured in hours or days), and so on.